pedronachtigall/ToxCodAn/Guide/README.md

 ## Removing Chimeras

-Unfortunately, not everything we annotate with Venomancer or manually is real.
+Unfortunately, not everything we annotate with ToxCodAn or manually is real.
 Some of the transcripts represent artifacts of *de novo* transcriptome assembly where two or more transcripts are accidentally merged into one creating **chimeras**.
 We need to filter out **chimeras** to produce the *true* transcriptome.

 [**ChimeraKiller**](https://github.com/masonaj157/ChimeraKiller) is designed to identify chimeric sequences.
 It starts by mapping the reads to your annotated transcripts.
 ChimeraKiller then looks at each site along a transcript and determines the average coverage to the left and right of that position.
 At chimeric sites, the reads from the two transcripts will butt up against one another.
 Therefore, as you near chimeric sites the discrepency in the number of bases to the left and right will increase.
 For example, if the average number of bases per read to the left is 10 and the average number of bases per read to the right is 200, the difference between them is 190.
 Using a percent difference threshold, the transcript will be removed.